AzizAkturin/AzizAkturin/README.md

 # 👋Yo,

-I'm Aziz, a software engineer persuing CS and Math at the University of Oregon
+I'm Aziz, a software engineer pursuing CS and Math at the University of Oregon

 I love algorithm and data strcuture optimization, competitive programming, entrepreneurship and creating technology that solves real-world problems.